IPS-Eye-White

 The Parable Of The Two Sons

-In Matthew 21, Jesus made His triumphal entry into Jerusalem greeted by a crowd waving palm branches and crying "Hosanna".
-In Jerusalem He cleared the temple of the money changers and merchants, then healed the blind and lame causing the crowd to shout "Hosanna to the Son of David".
+Matthew 21 relates how Jesus made His triumphal entry into Jerusalem and was greeted by a crowd waving palm branches and crying "Hosanna".
+In Jerusalem He cleared the temple of the money changers and merchants then healed the blind and lame causing the crowd to shout "Hosanna to the Son of David".
 This provoked the ire of the chief priests and elders who questioned His authority.

 It is in this context that Jesus told three parables (the Two Sons, the Tenants, and the Wedding Feast) designed to rebuke the religious authorities.
 The first of the three was as follows